Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-When configuring a home router, you'll run into many Wi-Fi settings with cryptic names.
-Often, you have no idea what they mean, making it hard to determine the correct value to enter.
+When configuring a home router, you’ll run into many Wi-Fi settings with cryptic names.

-And you're not alone.
+If you have no idea what they mean and find it hard to know the correct value to enter, you’re not alone.
 I myself have a hard time remembering all those acronyms or keeping tabs on various ways different networking vendors call the same things.

 It's worth noting, though, that many of these settings are like switches and buttons under the hood of a car.
 And as such, you generally should leave them alone.
 But an inquiring mind will still find this post a satisfying read.